 Layer normalization is a technique used to stabilize and accelerate the training of deep neural networks by normalizing the inputs to each layer.
 Unlike batch normalization, which normalizes across the batch dimension, layer normalization normalizes across the features for each training example.

-Mathematically, for an input xx with mean μ\mu and variance σ2\sigma^2 , the layer normalization is defined as:
+Mathematically, for an input with mean and variance , the layer normalization is defined as:

-Here, γ\gamma and β\beta are learnable parameters that scale and shift the normalized output, and ϵ\epsilon is a small constant to prevent division by zero.
+Here, and are learnable parameters that scale and shift the normalized output, and is a small constant to prevent division by zero.

 model.py